 Is There A PFAS Water Contamination Lawsuit?

 Yes.
-The product liability lawyers at Saiontz & Kirk, P.A. are pursuing PFAS water contamination lawsuits for individuals throughout the United States who have been diagnosed with Ulcerative Colitis and/or certain cancer caused by PFAS chemicals in drinking water.
+The product liability lawyers at Saiontz & Kirk, P.A. are investigating PFAS water contamination lawsuits for individuals nationwide who have been diagnosed with certain cancers, ulcerative colitis or thyroid disease after routinely consuming tap water contaminated with PFAS chemicals.

-Saiontz & Kirk, P.A. is reviewing PFAS water contamination lawsuits for individuals who drank from contaminated water supply from 1990 to present for at least 6 consecutive months and have been diagnosed with any of the following conditions living in the geographical locations listed below.
+Saiontz & Kirk, P.A. is reviewing PFAS water contamination lawsuits for individuals who drank from contaminated water supply from 1990 to present for at least 6 consecutive months and have been diagnosed with any of the following conditions.

 To help determine the settlement amount that you or a loved one may be eligible to receive, request a no-obligation PFAS lawsuit claim review below.